 11. Disinfecting wipes: Cleaning is another chore you’ll want to avoid, so I always went the lazy route and cleaned just about everything with disinfecting wipes.
 Drawers, desks, sinks, basically everything in your dorm can be cleaned with these, and you don’t have to deal with a spray getting all over your stuff!

 12. Reusable bags: These things come in handy all the time, from moving things between your house and dorm to picking up groceries.
 They’re a lot bigger than your average plastic bag, and if you live somewhere like Austin, your grocery stores (or any stores for that matter) won’t even offer one-time-use bags.
 I always kept at least 2 reusable bags in my dorm, and a smaller one that folds up nicely in my purse just in case!
 My favorites are the ones that fold into little pocket-sized pouches that you can throw in your purse, like these super cute fruit shaped ones.
-Of course you could always treat yourself to a Kate Spade reusable bag (yes that exists, and it’s actually not that expensive!).

-You can check out these items and more of my picks below!
 For more college tips, check out these posts:

 How To Prepare For A Successful Semester In College